 Principle 3: Seek to understand and meet shareholder needs and expectations

-Responsibility for investor relations currently rests with the Executive Chair, the CSO and Non-Executive Director with other committee meetings involvement as and where necessary.
+Responsibility for investor relations currently rests with the Chairman, the CSO and Non-Executive Director with other committee meetings involvement as and where necessary.

 The Company is committed to communicating openly with its shareholders to ensure that its strategy and performance are clearly understood.
 The Company communicates with shareholders through the Annual Report and Accounts, full-year and half-year announcements, trading updates and the annual general meeting (AGM), and encourages shareholders’ participation in face-to-face meetings.